2023 Legislative Tracker

 The below list of bills related to climate change, particularly adaptation, are being tracked by ARCCA as a resource to its members and adaptation professionals in California.
 Please note that descriptions are pulled directly from the bill text in the Legislative Counsel’s Digest without any analysis, and some descriptions only include a portion of the summary.
 If you are interested in a particular bill, we encourage you to follow the link (bill number) to read the full text.

-Last updated: Tuesday, March 21st at 1:05 PM PST
+Last updated: Tuesday, October 24th at 11:30 AM PST

 Bill tracking progress bars